gtxaspec/wz_flash-helper/docs/README_FAQs.md

 If your new profile is used for existing chip group families, you only need to add the information above the new profile.

-If you new profile is used for a new chip group, you also need to:
+If you new profile is used for a new chip family, you also need to:
 - Add `leds_gpio.d/(chip family).sh` to define LED GPIO pins.
 - Add `initialize_gpio.d/(chip family).sh` to define how to initialize GPIO pins to enable LEDs (maybe also SD card).
 - Edit `profile.d/detect_chip_group.sh` to define your new SoC name belongs to which chip group (eg. `t20`, `t31a`, `t31x`) to select the right build for OpenIPC.
-- Add partition mapping for the partitions of the new profile to kernel config
+- Add partition mapping for the partitions of the new profile to kernel config.